ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we presented ORACAL, a novel framework for smart contract vulnerability detection that bridges the gap between graph-based structural analysis and LLM-based semantic reasoning.
-By constructing a comprehensive heterogeneous graph and enriching critical nodes with ``Operational Context'' and ``Security Analysis'' via a trusted RAG pipeline, ORACAL achieves state-of-the-art detection performance, reaching a Macro F1 of 91.28\% on the SoliAudit test set (with 97.34\% per-class F1 on Arithmetic bugs).
-Our Causal Attention mechanism effectively disentangles true vulnerability signals from spurious correlations, yielding consistent generalization gains across diverse datasets: 91.8\% Macro F1 on CGT, 77.1\% on DAppScan, and 81.3\% on LLMAV, outperforming the Standard paradigm by 3.5--6.2 percentage points across all benchmarks.

-Beyond detection accuracy, ORACAL demonstrates strong explainability and robustness.
-In explainability evaluation, PGExplainer achieves 32.51\% MIoU on the line-level annotated LLMAV dataset and 30.85\% on DAppScan, providing actionable, auditor-friendly explanations that precisely isolate vulnerability-triggering statements such as unchecked low-level calls.
-In adversarial robustness testing, ORACAL-all maintains an Attack Success Rate (ASR) of approximately 2--3\% under both structural (HSAttack) and textual (SubAttack) perturbations, compared to up to 18.73\% ASR for existing methods such as SCVHunter, confirming that the multimodal architecture and causal training paradigm jointly provide effective defense against adversarial evasion.
+In this paper, we presented ORACAL, a novel framework that bridges graph-based structural analysis and LLM-based semantic reasoning for smart contract vulnerability detection.
+By enriching a heterogeneous graph with \textquotedbl{}Operational Context\textquotedbl{} and \textquotedbl{}Security Analysis\textquotedbl{} via a trusted RAG pipeline, ORACAL achieves a Macro F1 of 91.28\% on SoliAudit and consistently outperforms the standard paradigm by between 3.5 and 6.2 percentage points across CGT, DAppScan, and LLMAV benchmarks, driven by a Causal Attention mechanism that disentangles true vulnerability signals from spurious correlations.
+Beyond detection, ORACAL delivers auditor-friendly explanations via PGExplainer (up to 32.51\% MIoU on LLMAV) and strong adversarial robustness, maintaining an Attack Success Rate of only 2 to 3\% under both structural and textual perturbations, compared to up to 18.73\% for existing methods such as SCVHunter.

-Future work will focus on three directions: (1) extending the framework to \textit{Node Classification} to pinpoint the exact locations of vulnerabilities within the code (line-level detection), (2) employing established evaluation metrics \cite{yu2024evaluation} to systematically assess the faithfulness and relevance of RAG-generated semantic descriptions, ensuring that the enriched content remains grounded in technical truth, and (3) exploring \textbf{Incremental Learning} techniques \cite{leo2024survey} to efficiently integrate new samples without full retraining.
+Future work will focus on three directions: (1) extending the framework to Node Classification to pinpoint the exact locations of vulnerabilities within the code (line-level detection), (2) employing established evaluation metrics \cite{yu2024evaluation} to systematically assess the faithfulness and relevance of RAG-generated semantic descriptions, ensuring that the enriched content remains grounded in technical truth, and (3) exploring Incremental Learning techniques \cite{leo2024survey} to efficiently integrate new samples without full retraining.
 ORACAL represents a significant step towards transparent, automated, and explainable security auditing for the blockchain ecosystem.